 North London restaurants open on Christmas Day

-The menu at the Queens speaks of posh home cooking, from roast vegetable tian or smoked duck breast for starters, to blue cheese with quince jelly or Xmas pud with brandy crème anglaise to finish.
-For the main event, veggies are offered roast chestnut and vegetable loaf, while everyone else gets to gorge on free-range Norfolk turkey with pork belly and herb stuffing.
-And what better place to toast the Queen than in the Queens Pub?
+The menu at The Queens speaks of posh home cooking, from roast chestnut and shallot tarte tatin or smoked duck breast for starters, to Cropwell Bishop stilton or Xmas pud with brandy crème anglaise to finish.
+For the main event, veggies are offered chestnut and vegetable loaf, while everyone else gets to gorge on free-range Suffolk turkey with pork belly and herb stuffing.
+And what better place to toast the Queen than in the Queen's pub?
 Christmas meal for £80 (£25 for children).

 South London restaurants open on Christmas Day

 As you might expect from a restaurant that champions all things British, this self-styled ‘chop house’ from D&D London makes a big splash at Christmas.
 Drop by for some festive victuals on the big day and you’ll be offered a three-course spread (£75) taking in everything from London oak-smoked salmon to Christmas pud via roast Watergate Farm turkey, beef sirloin or halibut with tartare hollandaise.
 Cheers!

 Venue says: “Nestled on the first floor, Blueprint Café has magnificent views overlooking Tower Bridge and the City to the west.”